Willkie Farr & Gallagher trainee recruitment

 Continue reading

-Lawyers report that team sizes are small, which gives them an opportunity to gain a broad range of experience, which has the advantage of allowing juniors “to overreach and work on stuff that Magic Circle juniors could only dream of”.
+Lawyers report that team sizes are small, giving them an opportunity to gain a broad range of experience, which has the advantage of allowing juniors “to overreach and work on stuff that Magic Circle juniors could only dream of”.
 This overreach “becomes evident when working across a counterpart on a deal at another firm who is a higher PQE level than you.”

 This also means that junior lawyers frequently find the work very stimulating, with one remarking that they often get involved with “complex investigations and disputes, interesting fact patterns, detailed and sometimes novel legal points”.
 Client contact is also not unheard of among junior lawyers: “I was really surprised to see that the work I submitted was to be sent directly to a client!
 The whole team is keen to get you involved as much as possible.”